piascikj/imdone/README.md

 ```
 [Use imdone to manage tasks in my project](#doing:0)
 ```
-- Or create tasks like this in code files (java example)
+- Or create tasks like this in code files (javascript example)
 ```
 // TODO: Use HashMap instead of HashTable
 ```